WOA-Project/SurfaceDuo-Guides/Update/UpdateDriversAndUEFI.md

 Simply use the latest UEFI image

-- Assuming you are in Surface Duo´s bootloader, run the following command to boot into Windows:
+- Assuming you are in Surface Duo's bootloader, run the following command to boot into Windows:

 ```batch
 fastboot boot uefi.img
 ```

-- If you are in Android, boot into Surface Duo´s bootloader using the following command:
+- If you are in Android™, boot into Surface Duo's bootloader using the following command:

 ```batch